weejayuk/jump.ios/Docs/Capture Integration Guide.md

     representing this state.
 This state is to be discerned via the `-[NSError isJRMergeFlowError]` class category message.
  4. The host application (your iOS app) notifies the user of the conflict and advises the user to merge the accounts
+ 5. The user elects to take action
+ 6. the merge sign-in is started by invoking either `+[JRCapture startEngageSigninDialogOnProvider:withCustomInterfaceOverrides:mergeToken:forDelegate:]` or `+[JRCapture startCaptureConventionalSigninForUser:withPassword:withSigninType:mergeToken:forDelegate:]` depending on the existing identity provider for the record.

- 5. The host app restarts Capture sign-in based on the value of the `-[NSError JRMergeFlowExistingProvider]`, and `-[NSError JRMergeToken]` class category messages.
+    The existing identity provider of the record is retrieved with the `-[NSError JRMergeFlowExistingProvider]` message, and the merge token with the `-[NSError JRMergeToken]` message.

 Example: